nizamphoenix/DataEngineering/README.md

   -  append rows to an existing table(BigQueryDisposition.WRITE_APPEND), or
   -  write only to an empty table(BigQueryDisposition.WRITE_EMPTY).

+**Data transfer to & fro Cloud storage**
-- Google cloud connector facilitates high speed transfers, hence used by Dataproc to execute spark & hadoop jobs.
+- Cloud connector facilitates high speed transfers, hence used by Dataproc to execute spark & hadoop jobs
+- Transfer appliance
+- Storage transfer service
+- gsutil
+- distcp, running on cloud connector